Reconnecting with Barnes Dennig Helps Company Reclaim Its Identity

 The division needed an outside accounting firm to review its newly drafted purchase proposal.
 The controller’s recommendation?
 Barnes Dennig, the firm that had done the company’s financial statement, audits, and tax consulting work before its merger.
 (The conglomerate it merged with, by contrast, used large international accounting firms for all its audits and taxes.)

 Examining the initial transaction, Barnes Dennig’s tax team saw its structure would have major tax consequences for TP Mechanical – and set out to find a solution.

 Barnes Dennig suggested dividing the arrangement into different layers of ownership for the actual working business entity — a strategy that substantially reduced shareholders’ tax burden.
 The team also reduced TP Mechanical’s tax burden by suggesting it change a few positions on contractor claim-related allocations of the purchase price.

 The deal went through quickly, and the company finalized its new ownership.
 The controller was thrilled.
 “Barnes Dennig led us through that transition period, and they developed some really good tax-savings ideas and suggestions.
 They got us where we are today,” he said.
 He asked Barnes Dennig to provide his company’s accounting, audit, and tax services, just as it had before.

-“If we wanted to compare the auditors we’ve worked with over the past few years, Barnes Dennig asks the good, solid construction-practice related questions that the other firms just didn’t have a clue about,” Moler says.
-“Steve and Dave ask us things that somebody who didn’t know our industry wouldn’t think to ask, but probably should.”
+“If we wanted to compare the auditors we’ve worked with over the past few years, Barnes Dennig asks the good, solid construction practice-related questions that the other firms just didn’t have a clue about,” said the controller. ”Barnes Dennig professionals ask questions that only industry experts would know to ask.”

-About Barnes Dennig & Company
+About Barnes Dennig

 About TP Mechanical Contractors